 Its scope of commitment in developing technical standards include:

-- Reviewing and setting guidelines on the applications of International Accounting Standards (IAS) and International Standards on Auditing (ISA) in Malaysia;
+- Reviewing and setting guidelines on the applications of International Accounting Standards (IAS) & International Standards on Auditing (ISA) in Malaysia;

-- Development of Malaysian Accounting and Auditing Standards for application where specific standards are necessary in order to comply with local business conditions and statutory requirements;
+- Development of Malaysian Accounting & Auditing Standards for application where specific standards are necessary in order to comply with local business conditions & statutory requirements;

-- Working jointly with relevant Government authorities in developing accounting and reporting standards for specialised industries such as banking and financial services and insurance;
+- Working jointly with relevant Government authorities in developing accounting & reporting standards for specialised industries such as banking & financial services and insurance;

-- Working in consultation with various regulatory authorities in reviewing existing regulations and legislations, and in the development of new ones;
+- Working in consultation with various regulatory authorities in reviewing existing regulations & legislations, & in the development of new ones;

-- Providing Government with technical assistance in whatever areas that might require the application and review of technical standards.
+- Providing the Government with technical assistance in whatever areas that might require the application & review of technical standards.

 The upshot of all these efforts are clearly evident.
 Today MICPA has earned to its credit:

-- The issuance of no less than 80 accounting and auditing standards and guidelines;
+- The issuance of no less than 80 accounting and auditing standards & guidelines;

-- Full recognition for these standards – not only by the business community, both local and international, but also the regulatory authorities and most significantly the Government;
+- Full recognition for these standards – not only by the business community, both local & international, but also the regulatory authorities & most significantly the Government;

-- A high stature in international circles and forums.
-MICPA is more often than not acknowledged as the authoritative corporate “representative” of the accountancy profession of Malaysia.
+- A high stature in international circles & forums.
+MICPA is acknowledged as the authoritative corporate “representative” of the accountancy profession of Malaysia.

 - Maintenance of high standards in financial reporting in the country which, by all measurements, are ranked as one of the top in the Asia-Pacific region.